Krzysiek-Mistrz/checklist_app/Readme.md

 4) in the mainwindow.cpp file we implement the interface logic.
 In the methods we implement:
     addTask() – adding a task from the text entered in QLineEdit;
     removeTask() – removing the currently selected task;
     markTaskDone() – changing the task font to crossed out, which visually indicates its completion.
+5) in style.qss there are simply some style for app

 ## How to
 1) cd into project directory (checklist_app)